lteu/minizinc-sublimetext/README.md

 ## For developer:

-- Please feel free to improve the src/MiniZinc.yaml.
-In Sublime Text, by pressing "fn + F7", you can generate new *.tmLanguage files.
+- Please feel free to improve the ``src/MiniZinc.yaml``.
+In Sublime Text, by pressing `fn + F7`, you can generate new `*.tmLanguage` files.
-- The MiniZinc.sublime-completions contains keywords used for auto-complete.
+- The `MiniZinc.sublime-completions` contains keywords used for auto-complete.
-- To create a new language syntax from scratch, you need to enable the function "Tools > Packages > Package Developments > New Syntax Definition".
-This can be accomplished by installing first the "Package Control" then the "AAAPackageDev".
+- To create a new language syntax from scratch, you need to enable the function ``Tools > Packages > Package Developments > New Syntax Definition``.
+This can be accomplished by installing first the `Package Control` then the `AAAPackageDev`ßß.

 ## Note that:
 - This package contains all the keywords listed in the [MiniZinc Tutorial](http://www.minizinc.org/downloads/doc-latest/minizinc-tute.pdf) which is not complete.
 But we are improving it all the time.